Uepsilon/uberspacify/README.md

 # include uberspacify base recipes
 require 'uberspacify/base'

-# comment this if you don't use MySQL
+# comment this if you don't use PostGreSQL
-require 'uberspacify/mysql'
+require 'uberspacify/pgsql'

 # the Uberspace server you are on
 server 'phoenix.uberspace.de', :web, :app, :db, :primary => true